This section explains the basics of repaying your student loans:

 E-Pay should be used for single loan payments, not regular withdrawals.
 You can sign up for E-Pay at mycampusloan.com.
 E-Pay withdrawals can be made on any date.

 You may still send a payment to Northwestern, but these payments will take longer to process.
 The quickest way to get a payment posted is to use the online payment option.
+A convenience fee in the amount of .99 cents will be assessed for each online payment.
 The second quickest way is to send the payment to the Boston address.

 If for any reason you are unable to meet your monthly loan obligations, contact your loan services representative.
 They will work with you to restructure your payments to make them more affordable.
-For some loans, temporary payment plans, graduated repayment schedules, or forbearance may be available.
+For some loans, temporary payment plans or forbearance may be available.

-Delinquency occurs when you fail to make your loan payments on time or, as applicable under the terms of your promissory note, fail to submit the necessary deferment, forbearance, or cancellation form prior to the scheduled due date.
+Delinquency occurs when you fail to make your loan payments on time or, as applicable under the terms of your promissory note.
+It may also occur if you fail to submit the necessary deferment, forbearance, or cancellation form prior to the scheduled due date.